Pentax Z-1 Pro 35mm SLR

 The front of the camera has the focus control switch which moves from manual focus to continuous mode and then single shot mode.
 On the other side of the lens mount is the lens release and the depth of field preview.
 In common with the SF series, the small pop-up flash also has a focus assist light.

 In terms of specifications this was an extremely advanced camera for it’s day and in fact still has a pretty good spec when compared to modern digital cameras.
 The shutter speeds offered range from 30sec to 1/8000sec, there are numerous exposure modes and drive modes offered giving lots of flexibility in use.
 The general shape and control layout makes the camera feel nice in the hand and gives good usability – always a Pentax strength.

-A camera’s exposure modes are at the heart of allowing the photographer to take great pictures and this camera is well served in that area.
-It certainly has more exposure modes available than any other 35mm camera in my collection and just about on par with my Pentax K5 when you take into account the fact that it’s a film camera and therefor the iso can’t be changed (the K5 has a mode where you set the shutter speed and aperture and the camera adjusts the iso).
+A camera’s exposure modes are at the heart of allowing the photographer to take great pictures and the Pentax Z-1 is well served in this area.
+It certainly has more exposure modes available than any other 35mm camera in my collection and just about on par with my Pentax K5 when you take into account the fact that it’s a film camera and therefore the iso can’t be changed (the K5 has a mode where you set the shutter speed and aperture and the camera adjusts the iso).

 The exposure modes are all selected by turning the control dial to the Mode setting, pressing the button in the middle of the control and using the front control wheel to select the desired exposure mode.
 The total number of modes available is influence by the type of lens fitted (because a lens without an ‘A’ setting can’t have the aperture set from the body) but assuming the standard zoom lens supplied is fitted the modes on offer are